erickertz/csv-exercise/README.md

 #### Contribution Guide
 Please see the contribution guide in the [./.github/CONTRIBUTING.md](./.github/CONTRIBUTING.md) file

+#### Dev Notes
+- There is no official GCP Cloud Storage emulator so we are kinda forced to use ones in an actual project for local development :( .

 #### TODOs
 - Use Cloud Build and Cloud Run.
 Cloud Functions are a great fit for this as a POC / Demo but have limitations that might not make this suitable for a production enviroment.